UU-ER/AdOpT-NET0/docs/source/DataManagement.rst

 It is also possible to add a technology that exists already at a certain size to a node.
 Note, that you need to pass the technology as a dictonary with the respective size instead of a simple list.
 You can specify if these technologies can be decommissioned and at what cost in the respective json data file.
+Similarly, it is possible to add an existing network to the model.
+See the :ref:`System Topology Documentation <data-management-system_topology>` for more details.

 .. testcode::